massoncheg/forgejo-docs/docs/user/labels.md

 ![create a label](../_images/user/labels/label-new.png)

-Labels have a mandatory name, a mandatory color, an optional description, and must either be exclusive or not (see `Scoped labels` below).
+Labels have a mandatory name, a mandatory color, an optional description, and must either be exclusive or not (see [Scoped Labels](#scoped-labels) below).

 When you create a repository (or an organization), you can ensure certain labels exist by using the `Issue Labels` option.
 This option lists a number of available label sets that are configured globally on your instance.